 Mt.
 Guiting Guiting is one of the toughest hikes in the Philippines and is actually the training ground for Filipinos before they head to Nepal to attempt Mt.
 Everest!
-Don’t get scared off yet, although it is a big peak for the Philippines, it stands at 2048m above sea-level, which isn’t a huge peak as far as mountaineering goes.
-G2 as Mt.
-Guiting Guiting is often referred to, is a hike for everyone and is a great team activity or solo experience with views you can’t dream up.
+Don’t get scared off yet, although it is a big peak for the Philippines, it stands at 2048m above sea level, which isn’t a huge peak as far as mountaineering goes.
+Mt.
+Guiting Guiting, also known as G2′ is often referred to as a hike for everyone and is a great team activity or a solo experience with views you can’t dream up.

 - How to get there

 - Where to stay